On this page

 Requirements traceability that connects everything

-Traceability establishes clear connections between requirements and related elements: customer needs, regulatory standards, design components, code, and test cases.
+Traceability is the feature that answers the question every QA lead and project manager eventually asks: if this requirement changes, what else breaks?
 This end to end visibility helps teams understand impact of changes, demonstrate compliance, and ensure nothing gets missed.

 Integration with your existing tools